rayluo/brython-project-template/README.md

   (Note to Developer: The loading animation does *not* represent the real progress.
   If your website stuck with the loading animation, open the browser console to check for error messages.)
+* Demonstrate how to declare external package(s) as dependency, rather than vendorize them.
 * Although not a Brython-relevant feature, this template includes a github workflow to deploy your each push to Github Pages (After the first deployment which prepares your website into the default `gh-pages` branch,